Ms Kate Currie

 Biography

-Kate Currie is an Associate Lecturer in Physiotherapy at the University of Newcastle, Department of Rural Health (UONDRH).
-Kate is based at the Shared Health Research Education Centre (SHREC), Port Macquarie.
+Kate Currie is an Associate Lecturer in Physiotherapy at the University of Newcastle Department of Rural Health (UONDRH), based at the Biomedical Science Centre (BSC) in Port Macquarie.
+She plays a key role in physiotherapy student education, rural clinical placement coordination, and community-engaged health initiatives across the Mid North Coast.

 Qualifications